tonyedwardspz/tonyedwardspz/_posts/2020-05-03-upgrading-social-sharing-via-the-web-share-api.md

 A dreaded var has been used so that the variable gets hoisted and is available in a different scope, which in this case is in a different file.

-The end result, an progressively enhanced share button on some mobile devices.
+The end result, a progressively enhanced share button on some mobile devices.

 ![Screenshot of new share button on a mobile device](/assets/images/2020/website-share-screenshot.jpg "Upgraded share button"){:loading="lazy"}